-For those diagnosed with mental health disorders, employment can be an essential part of ongoing recovery.
+Employment can be an essential part of ongoing recovery for those diagnosed with mental health disorders.
 As with all professionals, people with mental health challenges can find purpose, productivity and consistency in a good job.

 Moreover, employment offers more tangible advantages: steady work empowers financial independence, while employer-based insurance can ease access to care.
 For reasons that are both personal and practical, many people with mental health disorders seek to balance self-care with fulfilling careers.